What is the main source of law authorising this entity form?

 What is the title of the body of owners / shareholders / members, and what are the main tasks / responsibilities / powers of that body?

-Shareholders’ Meeting (“skupščina”) where Shareholders exercise their rights and decide on the adoption of the annual report, the use of distributable profit, the appointment or recall of the members of the Supervisory Board or Board of Directors, changes in the Statutes, the appointment of the auditor, increase or decrease of the share capital, changes of the legal form, etc.
+The Shareholders, at a meeting of the shareholders (skupščina) decide on the adoption of the annual report, the use of distributable profit, the appointment or recall of the members of the Supervisory Board or the Board of Directors, changes in the Statutes, the appointment of the auditor, increase or decrease of the share capital, changes of the legal form etc.

 What are the majority and quorum requirements for decisions by the shareholders?
 Can they be varied or changed?

-For the adoption of the resolutions of the Shareholders, the majority of votes cast is necessary unless otherwise determined in the law or by the Statutes.
+Resolutions of the Shareholders must be passed by a majority of the votes cast at a meeting, unless otherwise determined in the law or by the Statutes.

 Quorum is not determined under Companies Act but may be determined in the Statutes.